yashdave96/yashdave96.github.io/index.md

 Language(s): Python

-Description: Collaborated with a team to apply Natural Language Processing, Unsupervised Learning, and Supervised Learning to train a model which can classify which topic any given New York Times article belongs to
+Description: Collaborated with a team to apply Natural Language Processing, Unsupervised Learning, and Supervised Learning to analyze,  train, and evaluate a model which can classify the topic of any given New York Times article.

 ---